nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

 1. User is allowed to format the argument for table sizes as a singular table size (e.g. `2` = 1 table that accommodates 2 people) or, with an `x` for multiple tables with the same size (e.g. `10x3` = 3 tables that accommodate 10 people)
-    * This is because we find that in an actual restaurant, there will be many tables with the same sizes so this allows the user to set the tables faster without repeating the table sizes many times.
+    * This is because we find that in an actual restaurant, there will be many tables with the same sizes so this allows the user to set the tables faster without repeating the same table sizes many times.
 Hence, the design choice is to allow for these `x` syntax.

 2. Table IDs will be reset to start from 1